Can You Compost in Winter? Yes — Here's How to Keep Your Pile Going When It's Freezing Outside

 Stop doing: adding wood ash

-This one catches people off guard.
-On a cold winter morning, you open your bin or walk by your pile and see steam rising from it.
-Alarming?
-Only if you've never seen it before.
+This one catches a lot of beginners off guard.
+On a crisp winter morning, you might walk by your pile and see thick steam rising from the top.
+Don't panic—it's not a fire.

 How to Insulate a Pile That's Struggling to Stay Warm